hannahrjiang/datascience-2019-2020/README.md

 # school-stuff
-Stuff i coded for school :)

-I take a Data Science class at the Bush School.
-These are some of the projects I completed in the 2019-2020 school year, and some other projects I made along the way.
+These are some of the projects I completed in my 2019-2020 Data Science class
-Hope you enjoy!